xunih/dialogue-systems-1/Labs/Lab0.md

 And this one some basics on the syntax: https://www.typescriptlang.org/docs/handbook/2/everyday-types.html

 For this exercise, add types for each of the 6 exercises you have completed.
 Your file needs to be a TypeScript (.ts) one, instead of a JavaScript one (.js).
-Submit the TypeScript file.
+Submit the TypeScript file after following Part 2.